CenturyLinkCloud/mdw/docs/_docs/guides/quick-start.md

    - Download **mdw-cli.zip** from the latest MDW release on GitHub:
      https://github.com/CenturyLinkCloud/mdw/releases
    - Unzip anywhere on your hard drive.
-   - Create an environment variable named MDW_HOME pointing to this location, and add it to your system PATH.
+   - Create an environment variable named MDW_HOME pointing to this location, and add its bin directory to your system PATH.

 ### Initialize your workspace
   Now you can use the CLI to automatically create a new MDW workspace: